 There is tremendous growth in the data we can access from many sources including satellites, machinery, networked in-field sensors, Internet of Things technologies, and mobile phone apps.
 These data are heterogeneous in their meaning, their format and the communication systems that carry them.
 Collection of the data is often distributed across sizeable areas, involves third parties and multi-tiered device capabilities, and carries an ongoing risk of hardware failures.

-The science challenges / questions we’re addressing:
+What science challenges / questions are we addressing?

 This research is helping tackle the following science challenges:

 - How can sensor networks convey more resilient information despite environmental effects (e.g. storms) and system limitations (e.g. transient access failure, battery life)?